 Even as journalism students are energized by current events, their studies aren’t the same as they were in 1972.
 Consider the rise of “fake news,” or news articles that are wholly made up and published on the Internet.
 In 2016, about one in four Americans visited a fake-news website during a five-week period, according to a Princeton University study that tracked the internet movements of willing participants.
 A more recent study found that fake news travels faster on Twitter than actual truthful news.

 “My students wonder what their role is in fighting this: What do they do?
-I tell them their main role is not to pass it on!” says Dennis Swibold, a professor of journalism at the University of Montana in Bozeman.
+I tell them their main role is not to pass it on!” says Dennis Swibold, a professor of journalism at the University of Montana.